 Our t-shirts are 100% GOTS-certified and Organic Content Standard-certified organic cotton.
 This is grown from non-GM (genetically modified) seeds and without the use of chemical pesticides or fertilisers.
 Organic cotton uses 91% less water than other cotton and has 46% less impact on global warming.
 GOTS-certified cotton is traceable from the field to the final customer.
 They are also OEKO-TEX Standard 100 certified, and PETA-approved vegan, meaning they do not conduct or commission any testing on animals or contain any animal-derived components.

-Stanley/Stella are a member of the Fair Wear Foundation.
+Our organic tee suppliers are members of the Fair Wear Foundation.
 This means that the factories our T-shirts are made in are regularly audited to ensure fair working conditions for those in the factories.
-Membership of the Fair Wear Foundation commits Stanley/Stella to eight labour standards based on the Universal Declaration of Human Rights and the International Labour Organisation - these include a living wage, freely chosen employment, and a safe and healthy working environment.
+Membership of the Fair Wear Foundation commits manufacturers to eight labour standards based on the Universal Declaration of Human Rights and the International Labour Organisation - these include a living wage, freely chosen employment, and a safe and healthy working environment.

-You can read more about Stanley/Stella’s sustainability practices here.
+You can read more about this year's supplier here.

-This year, we are delighting to be collaborating with Fifth Column for our screen printing.
-In addition to sourcing sustainable products for printing on, such as those from Stanley/Stella, they pay all their employees the London Living Wage and keep all staff members on permanent contracts.
-Their production is paperless, and all their inks are vegan and 100% phthalate-free (read about the negative effects of phthalates here).
+Since 2020 we have been collaborating with Fifth Column for our screen printing.
+In addition to sourcing sustainable products for printing on, such as those from Stanley/Stella and Earth Positive, they pay all their employees the London Living Wage and keep all staff members on permanent contracts.
+Their production is paperless, and all their inks are vegan and 100% phthalate-free.
 We use water-based inks for our printing, which are much more environmentally-friendly than the alternative (plastisol).
 These inks contain no toxic chemicals and are water-soluble so do not require specialised clean-up services.